AdoNunes/DiscordAlertsTrader/README.md

 ## Installation and Setup
  ______________________________

+ If you want a pre-compiled version, see [Releases](https://github.com/AdoNunes/DiscordAlertsTrader/releases), and skip to step 6.

 1. Install Python 3.10:
    - For Windows, open PowerShell and run the following command, verify that it prints out "Hello World!":